Poet Lemn Sissay explores the nature of home through comedy, poetry and conversation. Recorded in Addis Ababa, Ethiopia, 2015.

 We all leave.
 We all migrate from childhood to adulthood, from village to town to city, from single to married.
 We all hate and love where we are from.
 We are all immigrants of time.
 There are problems with home and a need to leave.
 There is a love of home and a need to leave.
 Goodbye is who we are.

 Lemn Sissay is the author of five collections of poetry.
-He has also written plays for stage and BBC radio.
+He’s also written plays for stage and BBC radio.
 He was the first poet to write for the Olympics 2012 and received an MBE from the Queen for Services to Literature.
-He is associate artist at the Southbank Centre, and an (hon) doctor of letters.
-His radio documentary Child of the State was nominated for the 2010 Sony Awards.
-If you should google "Lemn sissay" all the returning hits will be about him.
+He is associate artist at London’s Southbank Centre, and an (hon) doctor of letters.
+If you should google "Lemn Sissay" all the returning hits will be about him.
 There is only one person named Lemn Sissay in the world.